agourlay/json-2-csv/Readme.md

 - more unit-tests.
 - proper logging.
 - extract column separator to config file.
-- perfomance optim. (duplicate sorting, fusion mapping, usage of Vector...)
+- perfomance optim. (duplicate sorting, fusion mapping...)
 - publish either as a lib or as a runnable jar.